-10 This paragraph shall not be construed to prohibit a government entity of a Party other than the telecommunications regulatory body from owning equity in a supplier of public telecommunications services.
+&lt;sup>8 This paragraph shall not be construed to prohibit a government entity of a Party other than the telecommunications regulatory body from owning equity in a supplier of public telecommunications services.

-- 1. If a Party requires a supplier of public telecommunications services to have a licence, the Party shall ensure the public availability of: - (a) all the licensing criteria and procedures that it applies; - (b) the period that it normally requires to reach a decision concerning an application for a licence; and - (c) the terms and conditions of all licences in effect. - 2.
-Each Party shall ensure that, on request, an applicant receives the reasons for the: - (a) denial of a licence; - (b) imposition of supplier-specific conditions on a licence; - (c) revocation of a licence; or - (d) refusal to renew a licence.
+- 2. Each Party shall ensure that, upon request, an applicant is informed of the reasons for the:

+- (a) denial of a licence;

+- (b) imposition of supplier-specific conditions on a licence;

+- (c) revocation of a licence; or

+- (d) refusal to renew a licence.

-Article 12.18: Allocation and Use of Scarce Resources
+Article 12.20: Allocation and Use of Scarce Resources

-- 1. Each Party shall administer its procedures for the allocation and use of scarce telecommunications resources, including frequencies, numbers and rights-of-way, in an objective, timely, transparent and non-discriminatory manner. - 2.
-Each Party shall make publicly available the current state of frequency bands: - (a) allocated to specific services - (b) assigned to service suppliers to provide access to end-users, but retains the right not to provide detailed identification of frequencies that are allocated or assigned for specific government uses.
+1. Each Party shall administer its procedures for the allocation and use of scarce telecommunications resources, including frequencies, numbers and rights-of-way, in an objective, timely, transparent and non-discriminatory manner.

+2. Each Party shall make publicly available the current state of allocated frequency bands but retains the right not to provide detailed identification of frequencies that are allocated or assigned for specific government use.

-3. For greater certainty, a Party's measures allocating and assigning spectrum and managing frequency are not per se inconsistent with Article 9.5 (Market Access) either as it applies to cross-border trade in services or through the operation of Article 9.2.2 (Scope) to an investor or covered investment of the other Party.
-Accordingly, each Party retains the right to establish and apply spectrum and frequency management policies that may have the effect of limiting the number of suppliers of public telecommunications services, provided that the Party does so in a manner that is consistent with other provisions of this Agreement.
-This includes the ability to allocate frequency bands, taking into account current and future needs and spectrum availability.
+3. For greater certainty, a Party's measures relating to allocation and assignment of spectrum and management of frequencies are not per se measures inconsistent with Article 9.6 (Market Access), either as it applies to cross-border trade in services or through the operation of Article 8.2 (Scope) to an investor or covered investment of the other Party.
+Accordingly, each Party retains the right to establish and apply spectrum and frequency management policies that may have the effect of limiting the number of suppliers of public telecommunications services, provided that the Party does so in a manner that is consistent with this Agreement.
+This includes the ability to allocate frequency bands taking into account current and future needs and spectrum availability.

 4. When making a spectrum allocation for commercial telecommunications services, each Party shall endeavour to rely on an open and transparent process that considers the public interest, including the promotion of competition.
-Each Party shall endeavour to rely generally on market-based approaches in assigning spectrum for terrestrial commercial telecommunications services.
+Each Party shall endeavour to rely generally on marketbased approaches in assigning spectrum for terrestrial commercial telecommunications services.
 To this end, each Party shall have the authority to use mechanisms such as auctions, if appropriate, to assign spectrum for commercial use.